rrousselGit/provider/README.md

 - [InheritedProvider], the generic `InheritedWidget` obtained when doing `context.watch`.

-Here's an example of a custom provider to use `ValueNotifier` as state: https://gist.github.com/rrousselGit/4910f3125e41600df3c2577e26967c91
+Here's an example of a custom provider to use `ValueNotifier` as the state: https://gist.github.com/rrousselGit/4910f3125e41600df3c2577e26967c91

-#### My widget rebuilds too often, what can I do?
+#### My widget rebuilds too often.
+What can I do?

-Instead of `context.watch`, you can use `context.select` to listen only to a specific set of properties on the obtained object.
+Instead of `context.watch`, you can use `context.select` to listen only to the specific set of properties on the obtained object.

 For example, while you can write: